aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ![](https://49.media.tumblr.com/10c948900ec4276131e45047bb3846a4/tumblr_n3005tWnBf1s6my4qo1_500.gif)

 The `kata` folder has 2 files `kata-1.js` and `kata-2.js`.
 These files have a series of incomplete functions with comments describing what they ought to do.
-Every time you run the tests (using `npm test`) you're checking to see if you've completed each function correctly.
+Every time you run the tests (using `yarn test`) you're checking to see if you've completed each function correctly.
 When you finish the first one, it will show up GREEN and you'll see the next RED test.

 Let's try it!
 Open `kata-1.js` in your editor.
 The first function looks like this: